NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Experiments

-Table \ref{tab:spec2struct} reports comprehensive results for the spectra-to-molecule task across multiple molecular metrics (see Appendix~\ref{app:metrics} for definitions).
-All metrics are computed under an enantiomer-aware evaluation protocol, where predicted and reference molecules are considered equivalent if their canonical SMILES strings are identical or represent enantiomers (i.e., mirror-image configurations).
-More information regarding this evaluation scheme is provided in Appendix~\ref{app:eval_criteria}. \paragraph{Fragments-to-molecule} In Table~\ref{tab:sub2struct} we report results on $10,000$ molecules sampled from the molecular pre-training test set.
-We compare the binary fragment encoding scheme from NMR2Struct~\citep{hu2024accurate} with the count-aware fragment encoding proposed in this work.
-Incorporating fragment occurrences consistently improves reconstruction accuracy, while maintaining near-perfect chemical validity.
-In particular, Top-1 accuracy increases from $0.63$ to $0.70$, while Top-$10$ accuracy increases from $0.76$ to $0.81$.
-This suggests that the incorporation of fragment occurrences provides a stronger structural prior, enabling a more faithful reconstruction of the fine-grained molecule.
+Table~\ref{tab:sub2struct} reports results for the pre-training stage for models requiring it (NMR2Struct, NMIRacle, and Spec2Mol).
+Extended results for this stage are provided in Appendix~\ref{app:pre-training}.
+Table~\ref{tab:spec2struct} summarizes performance on the spectra-to-molecule generation task across multiple molecular-level metrics, with formal metric definitions given in Appendix~\ref{app:metrics}.
+All evaluations follow an enantiomer-aware protocol: predicted and reference molecules are considered equivalent if their canonical SMILES strings match exactly or correspond to enantiomeric (mirror-image) configurations.
+Details of the evaluation procedure are described in Appendix~\ref{app:eval_criteria}. \paragraph{Fragments-to-molecule} Table \ref{tab:sub2struct} reports fragment-to-molecule reconstruction performance on $10,000$ molecules sampled from the pre-training test set.
+We compare three distinct pre-training strategies: (i) fragment-based reconstruction with binary fragment indicators (NMR2Struct), (ii) fragment-based reconstruction with count-aware fragment representations (ours), and (iii) SMILES-to-SMILES reconstruction using an autoencoder (Spec2Mol).
+Fragment-based pre-training poses a fundamentally different and more undetermined reconstruction problem than SMILES autoencoding.
+Given a set of fragments, the model must infer atom-level connectivity and global molecular topology, none of which are explicitly specified in the input.
+In terms of fragment-based reconstruction paradigm, incorporating fragment occurrences consistently improves reconstruction performance over binary fragment indicators.
+Top-1 accuracy increases from 0.63 to 0.70, and Top-10 accuracy from 0.76 to 0.81, while maintaining near-perfect chemical validity.

+These gains indicate that count-aware fragment representations provide additional, quantitative constraints that help resolve ambiguities in molecular assembly, leading to more faithful reconstructions within the fragment-based paradigm.
+In contrast, SMILES autoencoding provides a complete description of the molecular graph, making reconstruction substantially easier.
+Therefore, as expected, Spec2Mol achieves the highest reconstruction accuracy in this stage.